AscendingPassage.com HOME PAGE.

 hundred and eighty years, and it is the most perfectly preserved

-temple to-day of all the antique world.
+temple today of all Egypt.
 It is huge and it is splendid.

 It has towers one hundred and twelve feet high, a propylon two hundred